MotazBellah/Movie_trailer_project/README.md

 ## Movie Trailer website:
-This site contain my favourite movies in one page and show the trailer by clicking on it.
+Server-side code to store a list of my favorite movies, including box art imagery and a movie trailer URL.
+This code generates a static web page allowing visitors to browse the movies and watch the trailers.

 ## Code style:
 This project written in python and follow PEP-8 Guidelines